-The new Mental Health- ribbon cutting ceremonies and a Mental Retardation Center in Hereford will be celebrating its grand opening from 2-5 p.m., with the center will also give an Sunday.
+Mental Retardation Center in .
+Hereford will be celebrating its grand opening from 2-5 p.m.

-Located at 625 East U.S. 60, the center will be operated through the regional office of MH-MR in Amarillo.

-A reception is planned for the grand opening, along with Elwell of the MH-MR center.
+Located at 625 East U.S. 60. the center will be operated through the regional office of MH-MR in Amarillo grand opening, along with Elwell of the MH-MR center.